• Skip to primary navigation

 • Spread 1 teaspoon of tiamu aniana (caramelised onion) and a hēki (egg) to each bun, sprinkle on the extra tīhi.

-• Add one or two pieces of pēkana ropiropi (streaky bacon) around the edge of the buns.
+• Add 1 -2 pieces of pēkana ropiropi (streaky bacon) around the edge of the buns.

 Glaze the Buns: